baekgol/react-native-alarm-manager/README.md

 ### Alarm Modifying

-It is almost identical to alarm scheduling, but must be given alarm_id.
+This is almost identical to alarm scheduling, but must be additionally given alarm_id.
 Alarm information for that ID will be changed.
 If you want an alarm toggle, just change the alarm_activate.